BibleBot/Legacy/README.md

+### Note: This project has been superceded by [the new Python version](https://github.com/BibleBot/BibleBot) after some troubles with WebSockets.

-# BibleBo
+# BibleBot
 A Discord bot for Bible verses.

 To use it, just say a Bible verse.

-### Note: This project has been superceded by [the new Python version](https://github.com/BibleBot/BibleBot) after some troubles with WebSockets.

 ---